-Evidence of a Vulnerable Marine Ecosystem documented via tourist submarine off Cape Well-Met, Vega Island, Eastern Antarctic Peninsula (Subarea 48.1) - data is an occurrence type dataset published by AntOBIS.
+Evidence of a Vulnerable Marine Ecosystem documented via tourist submarine off Cape Well-Met, Vega Island, Eastern Antarctic Peninsula (Subarea 48.1) - data is a sampling event type dataset published by AntOBIS.
 This dataset contains records of taxonomic groups that are considered VME-IT by the Commission for the Conservation of Antarctic Marine Resources (CCAMLR) and their relative percent abundances compared to non-VME-IT and bare substrate based on footage taken with a GoPro Hero 7 Black mounted in the pilot window of a U-Boat Worx Cruise Sub 7-300 during an MY Scenic Eclipse citizen tourist cruise at Cape Well-Met, Vega Island, Antarctica on 29 November 2019.
 The data is published as a standardized Darwin Core Archive and includes locality, coordinates, event date, depth, sampling protocol, sampling effort, occurrence status, vernacular name, scientific name and taxa classification.
 Multimedia associated with this resource is available at Zenodo: https://doi.org/10.5281/zenodo.6772140

 This dataset is published by SCAR-AntOBIS under the license CC-BY 4.0.
 Please follow the guidelines from the SCAR and IPY Data Policies (https://www.scar.org/excom-meetings/xxxi-scar-delegates-2010-buenos-aires-argentina/4563-scar-xxxi-ip04b-scar-data-policy/file/) when using the data.
 If you have any questions regarding this dataset, do not hesitate to contact us via the contact information provided in the metadata or via firstname.lastname@example.org.
 Issues with dataset can be reported at https://github.com/biodiversity-aq/data-publication/

-The data in this occurrence resource has been published as a Darwin Core Archive (DwC-A), which is a standardized format for sharing biodiversity data as a set of one or more data tables.
-The core data table contains 27 records.
+The data in this sampling event resource has been published as a Darwin Core Archive (DwC-A), which is a standardized format for sharing biodiversity data as a set of one or more data tables.
+The core data table contains 1 records.

 This IPT archives the data and thus serves as the data repository.
 The data and resource metadata are available for download in the downloads section.
 The versions table lists other versions of the resource that have been made publicly available and allows tracking changes made to the resource over time.